sgb-io/fta/packages/fta/README.md

 console.log(output); // Full output
 ```

-It is also possible to make fta print the output is json in a scripting context:
+It is also possible to make fta print the output as json in a scripting context:

 ```bash
 yarn fta path/to/project --json